 Boston will serve as a springboard for long-term investment in the New England area by providing a platform from which tailored programming can be deployed that meets the unique needs of New England communities.
-Further, the process of opening an anchor chapter, deploying community-specific programming, and acquiring and training talent to support programming creates a learning environment where Phoenix and Stand Together can rapidly capture best practices for scaling and replicating across the country.
+Further, the process of opening an anchor chapter, deploying community-specific programming, and acquiring and training talent to support programming creates a learning environment where Phoenix and Stand Together Foundation can rapidly capture best practices for scaling and replicating across the country.

 Phoenix Multisport has the potential to impact millions of lives.
-I am excited to be part of the Phoenix Multisport – Stand Together team that will bring this opportunity into new regional communities.
+I am excited to be part of the Phoenix Multisport – Stand Together Foundation team that will bring this opportunity into new regional communities.
 By harnessing the power of human connection and physical activity, Phoenix gives people hope that living a happy, healthy, and sober life is possible.
 But, it also does something else.
 The combination of human connection and physical activity helps remove the shame and embarrassment around substance use disorders.
 Instead of fighting invisibly, people can enter a supportive community familiar with their struggles.

 I am excited and hopeful that in the not too distant future, because of Phoenix Multisport’s impact, I will be able to tell you the names of my family members that have struggled with addiction because the stigma will be gone and the narrative will change for the better.

-Dana Sanford is an engagement manager at Stand Together and works with partner organizations to identify resources and solutions to their challenges.
+Dana Sanford is an engagement manager at Stand Together Foundation and works with partner organizations to identify resources and solutions to their challenges.
 Dana attended the University of Massachusetts Amherst, where he majored in political science.
 He then went on to earn a Master’s of Science in Business Administration at Boston University.
-Prior to coming to Stand Together, he served as a Marine officer for seven years and as a civil servant for the Marine Corps the last four years.
+Prior to coming to Stand Together Foundation, he served as a Marine officer for seven years and as a civil servant for the Marine Corps the last four years.
 Dana is married with two young daughters.